Before You Cook

 Do not rush the preheating process by using high heat.

 Experiment with heat settings; start with medium heat and adjust as needed.

-Use medium-low heat for searing, sautéing, frying and stir-frying.
+Use medium-high heat for searing, sautéing, frying and stir-frying.

-Use low heat to warm foods, braise, simmer or prepare delicate sauces.
+Use low heat to warm foods, simmer or prepare delicate sauces.

 Butter or Oil